 Surgical Oncology: The Basics

 Surgical oncology is the use of surgery to treat cancer.
 Surgery is done to remove tumors that have cancer cells in them.
-Surgery can be used by itself to treat the cancer or it can be done with other treatments.
-Surgery can help cancer care team members:
+Surgery can be used by itself to treat the cancer, or it can be done with other treatments.
+Surgery can help:

 - Diagnose cancer.

 - Plan other treatment you may need.

 Not all cancers can be treated with surgery.
 In some cases, you may not be healthy enough to have surgery.
-For others, the tumor may not be able to be safely removed without causing problems for the patient.
+For others, the tumor may not be able to be removed without causing problems..
 Your team will help decide if surgery is right for you.

 Surgery for cancer is used to: